Ensono/amido.github.io/docs/nx/next/infra.md

 <details>
 <summary>Configure Infrastructure for your Next project</summary>

-The infrastructure generator will provide all the necessary tools and setup ready to configure your pipeline.
+The infrastructure generator will provide all the necessary tools and setup ready to host your application in a Kubernetes Cluster.

 ## Prerequisites